andygrove/how-query-engines-work/README.md

 # Status

-I learned a lot from the initial PoC (see below for a demo and more info) but have decided to start the project again due to the changes in scope mentioned above.
+I learned a lot from the initial PoC (see below for a demo and more info) but have decided to start the project again due to the changes in scope mentioned above so the project is currently in a state of flux and nothing works right now.

 # PoC #1